Open Top Bus Tour Cambridge

 However, a full round of golf adds up to a four or five-mile workout that can reduce stress and improve cardiovascular health.

 If a round of golf is painful on the feet, first assess the quality of your shoes.
 Any time pain is not adequately resolved with good, stable golf shoes and is present for more than two or three consecutive rounds, it’s time to visit a podiatrist.
-They can diagnose and treat any problems and help make your feet an asset, not a liability, to your golf game.
+As published in an article on Anipots.com, looking after your health should be your primary concern.
+It is the best way to make sure you are able to practice this sport for years to come.
+Specialized doctors can assist in diagnosing and treating any problems and help make your feet an asset, not a liability, to your golf game.

 If biomechanical imbalances are present, these existing stresses will overload certain structures, and predispose the golfer to overuse of muscles and strain on ligaments and tendons.
 Orthoses will equalise the weight load on the lower extremity and in essence rest the overused muscle.